birdsley/IS477/README.md

+**Final Project: Air quality and its effects on asthma** --
+Contributors:
+  Sam Birdsley
+  Michael Strobl
+--

 This repository explores the links between asthma and poor air quality over time.
 Our data workflow allows us to acquire, process, save, and document all data necessary to reproduce the results.

 **Reproducibility**